Traveling to Mexico and Need Your Meds? How to Do a Google Search

 After four years in Mexico, the one thing I’ve learned is that no matter what something costs, no matter how cheap it sounds by your inflated American standards, always get a second quote.

-The next pharmacist insisted that Lunesta must not be made in Mexico.
+The next pharmacist insisted that Lunesta must not be made in Mexico (It is, it's called Eszopiclone).
 Which sent me running up the street to a clinic, where for 500 pesos (a fortune by Mexican standards for such a thing) they would give me only single month’s supply of another sleep aid.

 That would mean making a return visit and making the accompanying 500 pesos payment every month to renew the prescription (Where could they be picking up such racketeering habits - AMA conferences?).